Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are usually placed on concrete pads.
+Air conditioners are usually installed on concrete pads.
 Over time, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.
+This can result in malfunctions and even premature failure.
+Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is an important component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Your air conditioner’s compressor is a critical component.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 - A compressor that’s too hot.

 - More expensive electricity bills due to less efficient cooling.

 The compressor is one of the most expensive components to replace on your air conditioner.
 If it breaks, you’re better off doing air conditioning installation due to this part’s cost.

 Water is a natural byproduct of the cooling process.
 Your air conditioner gets rid of moisture from the air as it cools your house.
 This moisture drains into a pan and then out through a line.